 - Use values from an existing source attribute

 - Create a custom value based on criteria in a feed field

 To create a rule, simply choose your target attribute and select one of the available options.
 Certain target attributes will not have source attribute available due to Google Shopping requirements.

 Use values from an existing source attribute

-The source attribute is defined by the credentials you have setup.
-For example if you have setup a Shopify connection, than the import source is Shopify.
+The source attribute is defined by the credentials you have set up.
+For example, if you have set up a Shopify connection, then the import source is Shopify.

 By selecting this option, you can use any available source attribute to replace the target attribute with the import value.

-For example : If you have a color assigned to Shopify Option 1, than you first select the color target attribute, than choose option 1 from the existing source attribute option.
+For example: If you have a color assigned to Shopify Option 1, then you first select the color target attribute, then choose option 1 from the existing source attribute option.